 - Network with alums or others in the industry.
 Don’t ask them to tell you their salary, but you could ask a question such as “What could someone in (the position you are applying for) expect to start out making?”
 Use Hoya Gateway and Georgetown’s Alumni Career Network to find Georgetown alumni in your industry.

 - Glassdoor has self-reported salaries from employees from many employers, jobs, and locations, which can help you identify an appropriate salary range for your position.
-You get unlimited access to Glassdoor's content if you follow the link on our website.

 - Salary.com provides free salary information and allows you to search salary by industry, or income level.